techidaily/site-vimeo-videos/source/_posts/new-2024-approved-vimeo-chapter-how-to-add-chapters-to-vimeo-video.md

 ## Part 4: Why Should You Add Chapters to Vimeo Video?

 Adding chapters to Vimeo videos serves the users with plenty of benefits.
 The users and the creators will have more engagement of the content and a better exposure overall.
 Here are some both way benefits

+### 1. Gather Useful Information Effortlessly

+You might be struggling across the video progress bar to find your favorite section.
+Not anymore now!
+With this amazing option to add chapters to a Vimeo video, the user will be able to gather useful information in a breeze.
+Moreover, the long-form video can easily be digested as the user will find the organized content more appealing.

 <!-- affiliate ads begin -->
 <a href="https://zebaoaffiliateprogram.pxf.io/c/5597632/2137975/21526" target="_top" id="2137975">